 - 1. Familiar with the differential equations for flow phenomena and numerical methods for their solution - 2.
 Able to use and develop flow simulation software for the most important classes of flows in engineering and science. - 3.
 Able to critically analyze different mathematical models and computational methods for flow simulations - 4.
-Able undertake flow computations using current best practice for model and method selection, and assessment of the quality of results obtained.
+Able undertake flow computations using current best practice for model and method selection, and assessment of the quality of results obtained. - 5.
+Analysis the different mathematical models and computational methods for flow simulations

 Mapping with Programme outcomes

-Cos PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8
+Cos PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10

-CO1 \checkmark
+CO1 2

-CO2 \checkmark
+CO2 2 3 3 1

-CO3
+CO3 1 1

-CO4
+CO4 3 2 2

+CO5 1